Alignment with the Checklist

 Vernacular Names

-The UK Butterflies website also refines some of the vernacular names given, in order to conform more closely with recent literature:
+The UK Butterflies website refines some of the vernacular names given, in order to conform more closely with recent literature:

 - The name "Apollo" is used over "Apollo or Crimson-ringed".